Taiwan probes two executives for security law breaches over China meddling claims

 The company said the reports were "fictitious and forged" and that Wang had never been an employee.
 Hong Kong has been rocked by months of anti-government protests.

-Xiang and Kung were referred to the Taipei District Prosecutors Office on Monday night for further investigation on suspicion of violating the National Security Act, office spokeswoman Chen Yu-ping said by telephone.
+Xiang and Kung were referred to the Taipei District Prosecutors Office on Monday night for "further investigation on suspicion of violating the National Security Act", the Central News Agency said.

-The pair was being probed on suspicion of "developing an organisation" for foreign forces including the Chinese government, which carries a maximum sentence of five years in prison, Chen said.

-"The two litigants were very cooperative ...
-We are looking into the purpose of their visit," she said, adding that the pair made frequent travels to Taiwan.

 The company did not respond immediately to a request for comment on Tuesday.
-It said on Monday the two executives were staying Taiwan to cooperate with the investigation and had retained Taiwan lawyers, but it was not immediately clear who they were.
+It said on Monday the two had retained Taiwan lawyers but it was not immediately clear who they were.

-Taiwan's Investment Commission, which is under the Ministry of Economic Affairs, said on Monday the two executives had applied in late December 2016 to invest T$100 million ($3.27 million) in Taiwan to set up a real estate company.

-However, Taiwan rejected the application in April of 2017 due to national security considerations, it said, without giving details.
+Wang had also given details about Chinese efforts to meddle in Taiwan's political system and elections.

 Taiwan, claimed by China as its sacred territory, is already on high alert for Chinese attempts at disinformation and intimidation ahead of Jan.
 11 elections for the presidency and legislature.